TheT0fu/Payday-2-Useful-Mods/README.md

      - [Lua Mods](##Lua-Mods-mods)

 # Clientside Mods vs Lua Mods
 Not all mods are created equal.
-The difference is made between client-side mods and Lua-based mods.
+The difference is made between client-side mods and Lua-based mods.<br>
 Thanks to the [Payday Fandom Wiki](https://payday.fandom.com/wiki/) for the detailed summary below.

 https://payday.fandom.com/wiki/PAYDAY_2_mods_and_tools